 Pottery Mark Query - PPC England Fox Teapot

-Pottery Mark Query - PPC England Fox Teapot:- two what look like teapots with a fox hunt and the spouts and handles are a foxes head and tail, they have the marks p p c england on them????
+Pottery Mark Query - PPC England Fox Teapot:- I am in posession of two of what looks like teapots with a fox hunt and the spouts and handles are a foxes head and tail, they have the marks p p c england on them????

 Chris